humanetech-community/awareness-program/themes/README.md

 The following Themes have been defined so far:

-- [Reality Shock](reality-shock/README.md) - Producing short dramatic videos to raise awareness
+- [Mankind 2.0](mankind-2.0/README.md) - Making people aware how technology impacts their lives
 - [Speak Easy](speak-easy/README.md) - Introducing language to change habits and culture
-- [Tech Wise](tech-wise/README.md) - Prudent technology use in child education
+- [Tech Wise](tech-wise/README.md) - Promoting prudent technology use in child education

 ## Theme ideas